 These people may have difficulty knowing the boundaries between themselves and others.
 Their self-esteem may be inappropriately high or low.
 They may have inconsistent, detached, overemotional, abusive, or irresponsible parenting styles, leading to physical and mental problems in their spouse and children.
 People with personality disorders may not recognize that they have issues.

 Treatment of Personality Disorders

 The gold standard of treatment for personality disorders is psychotherapy.
 Both individual and group psychotherapy are effective for many of these disorders if the patient seeks treatment and is motivated to change.
-Typically, personality disorders are not very responsive to drugs, although some medications can effectively target specific symptoms (e.g., depression, anxiety).
+Typically, personality disorders are not very responsive to drugs, although some medications can effectively target specific symptoms (e.g., depression and anxiety).

 Disorders that often coexist with personality disorders (e.g., depressive disorders, anxiety, substance-related disorders, somatic symptom disorders, and eating disorders) can make treatment challenging, lengthening time to remission, increasing the risk of relapse, and decreasing response to otherwise effective treatment.
-For treatment recommendations for each disorder, see table.
+For treatment recommendations for each disorder, see the table.

 General Principles of Treatment

 In general, the treatment of personality disorders aims to:

 - Reducing subjective distress (e.g., anxiety, depression) is the first goal.
 These symptoms often respond to increased psychosocial support, including moving the patient out of highly stressful situations or relationships.
 Drug therapy may also help relieve stress.
 Reduced stress makes treating the underlying personality disorder easier.